 Egg & Sausage Breakfast Bites – These are SOO good.
 And they are incredibly easy to make and freeze really well!

 Trim Healthy Mama Cupcakes – These grain-free, dairy-free cupcakes are pretty delicious for how healthful they are!

 Grain-Free, Honey-Sweetened Muffins – When I discovered this recipe, I did a happy dance!
 The ingredients are a little unique, but trust me on this, these are good.
 No, they might not taste quite like a regular muffin made with flour, but they are still scrumptious — and easy to make, too.

 A Few Tips On Making Muffins

-I highly, highly recommend grabbing a set of these Silicone Baking Cups!
-I bought these this year and have been pleasantly surprised with how well they worked and how easy they were to clean and wash!
+I highly, highly recommend grabbing a set of Silicone Baking Cups!
+I bought some this year and have been pleasantly surprised with how well they worked and how easy they were to clean and wash!

 I’m definitely sold on using these — especially because they kept the muffin pan so clean and easy to wash!
 These are now a staple item in our kitchen!

 Also, did you know that you can freeze unbaked muffin batter?!
 This is such a helpful tip when you’re in the middle of a freezer cooking session and ran out of time, or when you made too much batter and would rather save it for another freezer cooking session!